dylanbrandtner/CarND-Traffic-Sign-Classifier-P2-Dylan/README.md

 The model was able to correctly guess all 5 traffic signs, which gives an accuracy of 100%.
 This compares favorably to the accuracy on the test set of 94.1%

 #### Model certainty

+These are the top 5 softmax probabilities for each sign from the model.

+NOTE: Results are rounded to 10 decimal places.
+Image 3 shows "100%" for "Yield" and 0 for the rest because the actual amounts were simply less 0.0000000001%.

 **Image 1: Speed limit (30km/h)**